-The American gig economy and contingent workforce accounts for a large and growing proportion of the United States ("U.S.") workforce.
+The American gig economy and contingent workforce accounts for a large and growing proportion of the U.S. workforce.
 As the gig economy caters to clients in a very direct and personal way (e.g., rideshare, goods delivery, household services), safe and effective background screening capabilities have become critical.
-In addition, generational and structural shifts in the workforce have led to increasing voluntary employee churn, particularly with younger workers.
+In addition, generational and structural shifts in the workforce have led to elevated levels of voluntary employee churn, particularly with younger workers.
 The ongoing structural shift from in-office to remote work further reduces the historical geographic matching challenge employers and employees faced, further reducing switching costs for employees and expanding talent pools for employers.
 Further, the proliferation of personal data has exposed many identities to risk of exposure and theft, driving the need for identity verification.
-Verifying identity is a powerful tool that employers can use to help ensure that their candidates and workers are who they claim to be, and that fraudulent data is not used during the hiring and onboarding process.
-As false claims within job applications are an area of growing concern for employers, our clients use our background and identification verification services to mitigate reputational risks.
+Verifying identity is a powerful tool that employers can use to help ensure that their candidates and workers are who they claim to be, and identification services to mitigate reputational risks.